DRMADNESS2004/Final_Project_BackEnd_JWP/README.md

 ### End-points documentation for backend:

 - **GET /api/possibleCountries**
-    - Gets all possible countries
+    - Gets all possible countries in the world with their population and name
 * **GET /api/countries**
     - Gets all countries
 + **POST /api/countries**